Community Engagement, Equality and Diversity (CEED)

 The services we provide

-- Ensuring the information it produces is easy to read and in
+- Ensuring the information we produce is easy to read and in plain English

 - Buildings are physically accessible